hashicorp/packer/website/source/docs/command-line/build.html.md

 -   `-on-error=cleanup` (default), `-on-error=abort`, `-on-error=ask` - Selects
-    what to do when the build fails.  `cleanup` cleans up after the previous steps, deleting temporary files and virtual machines.  `abort` exits without any cleanup, but the next build may require `-force`.  `ask` presents a prompt and waits for you to decide to clean up, abort, or retry the failed step.
+    what to do when the build fails.  `cleanup` cleans up after the previous steps, deleting temporary files and virtual machines.  `abort` exits without any cleanup, which might require the next build to use `-force`.  `ask` presents a prompt and waits for you to decide to clean up, abort, or retry the failed step.

 -   `-only=foo,bar,baz` - Only build the builds with the given comma-separated names.
 Build names by default are the names of their